Overview

 • support inclusive child care

 Licensed child care providers can participate in the CWELCC system to help reduce fees.
-Licensed child care providers must tell parents whether the program is enrolled in the CWELCC system through their parent handbook.
+Licensed child care providers must tell parents and guardians whether the program is enrolled in the CWELCC system through their parent handbook.

 If your licensed child care provider is not enrolled, your fees will not be reduced.